Through a Davos Darkly

 This threat to ‘social and political stability’ is clearly more worrying to the Davos delegates than inequality itself.
 Can we expect the summit to support income redistribution?
 Social programs funded through higher taxation?
 Perhaps the complete reorganization of the economic system to favour the least well-off?
 An organized transfer of wealth towards the poor rather than the rich?
 Raising the minimum wage?

 Not exactly.
 In fact Bill Gates actively opposes raising the minimum wage, on the grounds that it is bad for (his) business.
 But as Thomas Mann once observed ‘There are so many different kinds of stupidity, and cleverness is one of the worst’, and the Davos summit contains many clever people who even if they are not too bothered by the impact of inequality on those at the sharp end of it, nevertheless sense that it might actually threaten the system that they have all done so well out of.

 The report worries that rising populism and a general disenchantment with politicians might lead to ‘ an era of greater economic pragmatism and national self-protection’ that would ‘increase inter-state friction and aggravate a global governance vacuum.’

 They’re right.
 But that vacuum has been evident for some time, and watching Blair, Gates and the astonishingly self-regarding Bono linking arms in a kumbaya moment, it’s difficult to avoid the conclusion that Davos is a symbol of such vacuity rather than an antidote or a cure for it.

-But behind the posturing and the self-regard, perhaps these glassy-eyed saviors can sense the dangerous tremors beneath the surface of this scandalously unjust and mismanaged world that they helped create, and worry that one day they will have to descend like Hans Castorp from the magic mountain, and fly away in their private jets to find that there is nowhere safe for them to land.
+But behind the posturing and the self-regard, perhaps these would-be saviors can sense the dangerous tremors beneath the surface of this scandalously unjust and mismanaged world that they helped create, and worry that one day they will have to descend like Hans Castorp from the magic mountain, and fly away in their private jets to find that there is nowhere safe for them to land.